Putting systems in place to allow teams to Discover, Deliver & iterate means far more than just better solutions

 - Create a company-wide culture of continuous learning and innovation

-Newly-digital leaders who have tested the waters of Agile and Digital transformation may be tempted to abandon their initial forays into servant leadership in favor of a return to the classic “war-room” playbook, grinding scores of developers through brutal 80-hour-plus work weeks to deliver detailed stakeholder-driven roadmaps.
+Newly-digital leaders who have tested the waters of Agile and Digital transformation may have abandoned their initial forays into servant leadership in favor of a return to the classic “War-Room” playbook, grinding scores of developers through brutal 80-hour-plus work weeks to deliver massive backlogs laid out over detailed internal stakeholder-driven roadmaps.

-In the face of the current unprecedented circumstances, forcing teams to churn blindly through feature delivery might provide leaders with the comfort that the frenetic activity teams are engaged in amounts to constructive action.
+In the face of the ongoing unprecedented circumstances, dictating jam-packed roadmaps of features to teams, and forcing them to churn blindly through delivery might provide leaders with the comfort that all this frenetic activity amounts to some kind of constructive action and forward momentum.

 At What Cost?

-Fortunately, there’s an approach that can provide a central clue to all four people-focused outcomes, offering not only a viable solution to navigate the current pandemic, but to face the equally dramatic competitive landscape yet to emerge.
+Fortunately, there’s an approach that can provide a central clue to all four people-focused outcomes, offering not only a viable solution to navigate the ongoing impacts of the pandemic, war, and economic downturn, but to face the equally uncertain competitive landscape yet to emerge.

 Managers Don’t Need New People and They Don’t Have to Work Harder

-Simply put, leadership can get far more from their people if they empower and trust them to get the job done, and provide them a safe, supportive environment in which to function.
+Simply put, leadership can be a force multiplier not by dictating solutions, but through setting strategic intent, trusting people to get the job done, and providing them a safe, supportive environment in which to function.

 The people on those teams are closest to those clients and their needs.
-They are in the best position to ideate and deliver the most appropriate and innovative solutions.
+They are in the best position to Discover, Design, and Deliver the most appropriate and innovative solutions.